markusmoenig/Eldiron-Web/content/_index.md

 * Either render tiles directly or in 2.5D using the built in [raycaster](https://github.com/markusmoenig/Raycaster).
 Games can switch between the two modes at runtime or display both at the same time (for example use the tiles view as a mini-map).
 * Eldiron comes with integrated tile-maps or your can use your own square tiles with up to four levels of transparency.
 * Single-player or multi-player experiences.
 Eldiron has a sophisticated multi-threaded server architecture to allow for as many player or NPC characters as possible.
+* Procedural dungeons and regions using a dedicated node system.
 * Cross platform.
 Eldiron is written in Rust and can nearly run everywhere, i.e. on the Web, macOS, Windows, Linux, iOS, Android etc. Eldiron Creator can run on any desktop.
 * A sophisticated behavior node graph makes creation of AI behavior for NPCs easy.
 The node system is backed by a full-featured scripting language.
 * Eldiron Creator has editors for tile-maps, regions and node based graphs for character behavior, systems (like crafting), items and the overall game logic.